 Then Jesus said to him, “Go and do likewise.”

 The first two people who passed by the injured man recognized him from a worldly perspective.
 Knowing the effort it would take, the Levite and the priest passed by and ignored his cries and brought condemnation upon themselves.
 The very standard they claimed to possess became the standard of their judgement.
 The Samaritan who was despised by the jews, was willing to go the extra mile to show love to this stranger in need.

 The men who supposedly espoused the attributes of God lacked the spiritual discernment necessary to see what was required of them.
 People who are called by God’s own name administer justice, and as they do so they honor the King.

 Hebrews 13:2 “Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels.”

 You just never know who you are going to have opportunity to bless.
 Whether it is an angel sent by the Lord or a man broken and needing care, we have such a short time on earth to love the Lord with our lives.

-If you live by the Spirit, you will be able to see, you will have spiritual discernment like the Samaritan.
-These strangers in our lives will become expectations of another opportunity to love.
-The Lord gives you opportunity by the measure of your faithfulness, because you have shown yourself faithful in small things, greater responsibility is given.
+If you live by the Spirit, you will have the ability to see.
+You will have spiritual discernment like the Samaritan.
+The strangers in our lives will become opportunities to show God’s love.
+The Lord brings opportunity by the measure of your faith, because you have shown yourself faithful in small things, greater responsibility is then given.

 What will you do with the opportunities you have?
 These can become your greatest regrets or your most improbable victories.